 Further, it is assumed that Jethro Tull was the first to promote the advantages of hoeing cultivated soils.
 He explained to the farmers that even in the driest weather good hoeing may help to procure moisture to the roots of plants.
 Influenced by the early Age of Enlightenment, Tull is considered to be one of the early proponents of a scientific and especially empirical approach to agriculture.
 He helped transform agricultural practices by inventing or improving numerous implements.
 Jethro Tull’s work on agriculture initiated a new movement in 18th-century agriculture called “horse-hoeing husbandry” or “new husbandry”.
 Tull’s system was supported by Henri-Louis Duhamel du Monceau in France, Michel Lullin de Chateauvieux in Switzerland, John Mills in England, and many others.

 Jethro Tull died in 1741 at Prosperous Farm.
+His inventions are part of the foundations of modern agriculture.
+In his time, his inventions met with little understanding and were only used many years later.
 If up to now you haven’t heard about the agriculturalist Jethro Tull, then for sure you might know the 1970s progressive rock band Jethro Tull that was named after him.